 Fines

 First and second violations of the hands-free law carry a maximum fine of $50, while subsequent offenses carry a $100 fine per violation.
-In addition, there is an elevated fine of $200 for operating a handheld phone while in a construction or school zone.
+In addition, there is an elevated fine of $200 for operating a handheld phone in a construction or school zone.

 License Demerit Points